Spencer1O1/react-native-nfc/API.md

 # Low-Level Tag Modules

-These modules are used for advanced operations inside `withTechnology` sessions.
+These modules are used for advanced operations inside technology sessions.

 ## `nfcTag`